JoeyOhman/SuperLim-2-Testing/README.md

 ## Results

+All tasks are evaluated using the Krippendorff Alpha metric (nominal for classification, and interval for regression).

 ### Evaluation Results
 | Model                                        |       ABSA |      DaLAJ |     SweMNLI |   SweParaphrase |     SweWiC |   SweWinograd |   Swedish FAQ |      Avg ↑ |
 |----------------------------------------------|------------|------------|-------------|-----------------|------------|---------------|---------------|------------|